eDeister/ear_training_app_temp/README.md

 # Earworm

 Earworm is an ear-training webapp designed to hand control over to the user.
 The user can practice virtual piano and train for pitch correction.
-Users and also leave feedback about the webapp on comment page.
+Users can also leave feedback about the webapp on comment page.

 ## Authors

+- Sajal Khadgi
 - Ethan
-- Sajal Khadgi

 Quiz and Leaderboard are extra features and will be added soon.
 Maybe during the summer...